hg27haan/hg27haan/README.md

 </p>

-- ✍ I'm a data engineer.
+- ✍ I'm a Data Engineer.
 - 👩‍🎓 I'm student at Ho Chi Minh city University of Technology and Education.

 <br />